Postgraduate

 The BCAT is the Bar Course Aptitude Test, an exam that must be sat before you can become a Barrister.
 In order to become a Barrister, you must pass the BCAT and take the BOTC.

-The BCAT is an Aptitude Test that is designed to test out your reasoning and critical thinking skills.
+The BCAT is an aptitude test that is designed to test out your reasoning and critical thinking skills.
 It is a fifty-five-minute computerised test that is usually taken at a local test centre.
 The test is entirely multiple choice and has sixty questions, which tests your critical thinking, your ability to understand arguments, whether or not you can identify different perspectives and also tests your ability to be able to distinguish accurately between facts, opinions and assumptions.
 You will receive your score immediately after completing the test.

 There are five sections that are covered by the BCAT: